the naima grace story

 In all my work I weave together my practice and background in restorative and transformative justice, postcolonial anthropology, art and grassroots organizing.
-I seek to create handmade jewelry that not only is wearable art adornment, but commits to a business model that reflects my values by giving a portion of profits to causes that support indigenous land rights, economic and racial justice.
+I seek to create handmade jewelry that not only is wearable art adornment, but commits to a business model that reflects my values by giving a portion of profits to causes that support indigenous land rights/racial & economic justice.

 Each piece is akin to a fingerprint, handmade by me from start to finish.
 You'll find imperfections and uniquenesses I hope you find add to the beauty of the art.
 Most of my designs are made-to-order with care and intention of creating each piece just for you.